freddiehaddad/tetris/README.md

 <details>

-<summary> Using the engine in your rust project </summary>
+<summary> Using the engine in a Rust project </summary>

-Adding `tetrs_engine` as a [dependency from git](https://doc.rust-lang.org/cargo/reference/specifying-dependencies.html) to your project:
+Adding `tetrs_engine` as a [dependency from git](https://doc.rust-lang.org/cargo/reference/specifying-dependencies.html) to a project:

 ```toml
 [dependencies]